parkerclvs/db-capstone-project/README.md

 Added new values to bookings table (See Exercise7_Week2>Tasks) Created Procedure called CheckBooking (See Exercise7_Week2>Tasks) Created new procedure called AddValidBooking and ran Calls to verify booking accepted or table already booked (See Exercise7_week2>Tasks)
+Created new procedure called AddBooking and ran call to verify booking accepted (See Exercise8_week2>Tasks)